Lesson 109 — Introductory Bayesian statistics

 After 2nd sample (, ):

-Verification.
-Total data: 7 red in 11 draws, sample proportion = .
-Posterior mean 0.60 is between the prior (0.50) and the sample proportion — makes sense.
+Check.
+Total data: 7 red out of 11 draws, sample proportion = .
+Posterior mean 0.60 is between the prior (0.50) and sample proportion — makes sense.
 With weak prior, the posterior converges to the MLE as grows.

 Source.
 Think Bayes §3 — Allen Downey — CC-BY-NC-SA.

 Problem.
-For the Beta-Bernoulli model with , , after 6 successes in 10 trials, calculate the MLE, MAP, and posterior mean.
+For the Beta-Bernoulli model with , , after 6 successes in 10 trials, calculate the MLE, the MAP, and the posterior mean.
 Interpret the difference.

 Strategy.
 MLE maximizes the likelihood; MAP maximizes the posterior; posterior mean is .